Carbon offset projects

 Soacha is a fast-growing suburb in the metropolitan area of Bogotá.
-Young people from rural areas try their luck there; others had to leave their villages during the civil war.
+Young people from rural areas try their luck there, whilst others have been forced to leave their villages during the civil war.
 Countless, simple mudbrick houses are built here, with brick kilns making a good living.
 Since coal is cheaply available in Colombia, nearly all of the region's 40 brickworks use it to fire their kilns.

 Santander brickyard is one such exception, however.
-Its owner, Miguel Diaz, has converted his business so that it operates modern, energy-efficient kilns – and he also runs them with up to 80 percent renewable biomass.
+Its owner, Miguel Diaz, has converted his business so that it solely operates on modern, energy-efficient kilns powered by up to 80 percent renewable biomass.
 This way, brickyard saves 18,000 tons of carbon emissions per year.

 This exclusive ClimatePartner carbon offset project is the first project in Colombia to receive the Gold Standard certification.